IlyaMatsuev/Apex-WebSocket-Client/src/ws-dispatcher/README.md

 #### NOTE

-[comment]: # 'TODO: Add link to the WSDispatcherSetting documentation'

-Don't forget to update the `WSDispatcherSetting` custom settings and `Remote Site Settings` if you use your own heroku app or any other platform.
+Don't forget to update the [`WSDispatcherSetting`](../../docs/README.md#wsdispatchersettingc) custom settings and Remote Site Settings if you use your own Heroku app or any other platform.

 ## API

 There is only one endpoint so far.
-However, there is `openapi.json` file which can be used to explore the WS Dispatcher API.
+However, there is the `openapi.json` file that can be used to explore the WS Dispatcher API.
 Import [`openapi.json`](openapi.json) file [here](https://editor.swagger.io)